syncfusion-content/xamarin-docs/Xamarin/SfKanban/Column.md

 {% endtabs %}

-## Multiple Category Mapping
+### Multiple category for a column

-You can map more than one category for a column by assigning multiple values to Categories collection of [`KanbanColumn`](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.KanbanColumn.html).
-For e.g., you can map “In progress, Validate” types under “In progress” column.
+More than one category can be mapped to a column by assigning multiple values to Categories collection of [`KanbanColumn`](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.KanbanColumn.html).
+For e.g., you can map “In progress, Validate types under “In progress” column.

 {% highlight C# %}